CharlesEmrich/Code-301/Profile/userStories.md

 3. As a visitor, I want relative timestamps on projects to give me a idea of how many days ago something was created.

 We literally don't know how to do this kind of date math yet?
 Great!

+3rd Day User Stories

+1. As the creator, I want the Home and About nav links to act as tabs, so my story is revealed FAST.
+This means your links do NOT navigate to a new page.
+Instead, your "single page app" shows only the section related to the navigation tab that is selected.
+You can use data- HTML attributes to associate a content section with a particular tab
+2. Then use jQuery so when the tab is clicked, you hide all the sections, then reveal the associated section only.
+3. As a reader, I want the portfolio to use a nice color scheme, so that it stands out visually.